- 8

 1. Peppol — The Fastest-Growing e-Invoice Standard

-Peppol (Pan-European Public Procurement OnLine) is a digital business document exchange network — for invoices, purchase orders, and delivery notes — built on UBL (Universal Business Language), which is ISO/IEC 19845.
+Peppol (Pan-European Public Procurement OnLine) is a network for exchanging digital business documents such as invoices, purchase orders, and delivery notes — using the UBL (Universal Business Language) standard, which is ISO/IEC 19845.

 | Country | e-Invoice Status | Mandate Timeline |